List of Rebelde characters: Téo Ruiz Palacios

 In the beginning of the series Teo is very quiet and shy.
 Later on he gets a makeover.
 He falls in love with Roberta in the first season.
-After Roberta tells him that she really doesn't love him, they break up.
+After Roberta tells him that she really does not love him, they break up.
 Teo was tortured by La Logia after they found out he was planning on revealing their identities and ending La Logia.
 He had to be medically treated and while in the hospital Jose Lujan visits him and kisses him.
 Jose denies this but Teo starts to like Jose.
 On a trip to Canada he tries to get closer to her.
 Later on they start going out.
-In the second season, his mother gets admitted into a mental institution after having a break down regarding her elder son's death (she blames this on Teo).
+In the second season, his mother gets admitted into a mental institution after having a breakdown regarding her elder son's death (she blames this on Teo).
 Later on he dumps Jose in order to go out with Raquel Byron.
 They go out even though Teo gets jealous when he sees her with another guy.
-In the third season Teo wants to get back with Jose Lujan but she doesn't really seem to care because she is too preoccupied with her own problems.
+In the third season Teo wants to get back with Jose Lujan but she does not really seem to care because she is too preoccupied with her own problems.
 But it seems that they do get together in the end of the series.